 - explaining the purpose of the survey and how your information will be used.

 We respect your privacy by:

-- keeping your information secure and confidential — we protect it according to high level security procedures an our legislative framework, including the Statistical Returns Act, the Information Privacy Act 2009 and the Queensland Government Code of Conduct
+- keeping your information secure and confidential — we protect it according to high level security procedures an our legislative framework, including the Statistical Returns Act, the Information Privacy Act 2009, the Human Rights Act 2019 and the Queensland Government Code of Conduct

 - ensuring our staff and clients are aware of their obligations in protecting your confidential information

 - using the information you provide for statistical purposes only, and not publishing anything that would identify you, your household, your business or your organisation without your consent.

 We communicate with you by: